madidina/PriceImpact/README.md

 ### 2 step

-Buil a same file but only with spread = Bid - Ask = 1
+Buil a same file but only with a specific spread = Bid - Ask

 ### 3 step